We handle the legals so you can focus on scaling up 😎 Learn More

 The board is essential in:

-• Risk Management: By identifying potential risks and establishing mitigation strategies, directors help safeguard the company’s assets and reputation.
+Risk Management: By identifying potential risks and establishing mitigation strategies, directors help safeguard the company’s assets and reputation.

-When to Set Up a Board
+When to Setup a Board

-Signs It’s Time to Establish a Board
+Signs It’s Time to Setup a Board

 While the decision to establish a board is often influenced by the size and complexity of your business, it’s generally advisable to set up a board when: